k98kurz/bookchain/asyncql_dox.md

 fails.
 - parent: The related TxRollup.
 Setting raises TypeError if the precondition check fails.
-- children: The related TxRollups.
+- child: The related TxRollup.
 Setting raises TypeError if the precondition check fails.
 - correspondence: The related Correspondence.
 Setting raises TypeError if the precondition check fails.